-For an overview of the issues our country faces in revising the improving our healthcare system Click Here.
+For an overview of the issues our country faces in revising and improving our healthcare system Click Here.

-It was the Democrats under President Obama that proposed and passed the Affordable Care Act.
+It was the Democrats under President Obama that proposed and passed the Affordable Care Act (ACA).
 By most measures it was very successful, greatly reducing the number of uninsured citizens.

 The reason to implement the ACA was driven by the high cost of healthcare in the US.
 We pay more for healthcare than any other developed country and have much poorer outcomes.
 In trying to understand how this discrepancy can exist, one factor stands out, every other country has some form of universal healthcare.
 Our poor results overall are largely due to the poorer health of our uninsured population.

 Despite overwhelming evidence that a universal plan would make things better, there was massive resistance against a plan "run by the government".
 Remember the ads for "death panels" that would decide if it was cost effective to continue caring for elderly patients?
 The greatest comment heard from a protestor is that they wanted the government to "keep it's hands off my Medicare" which is, of course, run by the government.